-Lot(s) # has (have) been exempted from the mandatory design and installation of storm water management facilities, based upon satisfaction of the exemption criteria with Section 402 of the Lebanon County Stormwater Ordinance.
-No occupancy permitted until lot(s) # has (have) been inspected and approved by the County Engineer (717-228-4444) to verify that construction and development has been completed in accordance with this plan and Section 402 criteria. completed in accordance with this plan and Section 402 criteria.
+Use the following note instead of the 6 standard storm water notes: Lot(s) #has (have) been exempted from the mandatory design and installation of management facilities, based upon satisfaction of the exemption criteria with Section 402 Lebanon County Stormwater Ordinance.
+No occupancy permitted until lot(s) #ha ıs (have) been inspected and approved by the County Engineer (717-228-4444) to verify that constructio development has been completed in accordance with this plan and Section 402 criteria. n and